particle-iot/docs/src/content/tutorials/learn-more/ethernet-featherwing.md

 For example, for home use you might use something like the [Netgear GS305P](https://www.amazon.com/dp/B01MRO4M73/) 5-port PoE switch.

 **TKTK: Picture**

+In some cases, you may prefer to centralize the power like this, eliminating the need for small USB power supplies distributed to many locations.
+It also makes it easier to use one central uninterruptible power supply instead of distributing batteries to many small devices.

 ### PoE Power Injector